adamkaspar/HhGlobal.TotalCostCalculator/README.md

 ```
 ### HhGlobal.TotalCostCalculator.API

-This project contains basic controller for starting the whole job computation and basic double json converter.
+This project contains basic TotalCostCalculatorController as starting point of the whole job computation, basic double json converter and ExceptionHandlingMiddleware as global place, where all errors are catched and handled.
+In development mode, there is support for swagger UI.
+Project supports also configuration of basic tax and margin values in appsettings.json in CostCalculations section.

 ### HhGlobal.TotalCostCalculator.BLL

-This project contains whole computational logic.
-Entry poin is TotalCostCalculatorService, that calls Calculator class.
+BLL project contains whole computational logic.
+Entry point is TotalCostCalculatorService, that calls JobCostCalculator class.
-This class then computes final price with tax and margin for given job.
+This class then process in sequence final price with tax and margin for given job items.

 ### HhGlobal.TotalCostCalculator.Tests

-Tests project contains unit and integration tests, that covers basic scenarios.
+Tests project contains unit and integration tests, that covers basic test scenarios. xUnit is used as default test framework.

 ## Installation

 TotalCostCalculator runs on .NET 8, so .NET 8 runtime is necessary to [install](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 ## Usage

+To run

 ## Contributing